JKo12345-theskibber/James-Kochan-NPC-Generator/README.md

         print()
 ```

-This function helped the user interface be more dynamic, with "f floats" helping to plug in the random information found through the other functions.
+This function helped the user interface be more dynamic, with "f floats" plugging in the random information found through the other functions.

+## Conclusion

+My "NPC Generator" has many uses for potential users.
+I intentionally made this program so that others could build off and use it for their own purposes.
+Things such as the lists are almost infinitely changeable, because the user can alter the lists for the functions to call upon whatever they wish.

+Effortless Creativity: Generate a vast array of NPCs, each with unique traits, backstories, and personalities.

+Tailor-Made Characters: Customize your NPCs to fit any narrative or environment with ease.

+Time-Saver Extraordinaire: Spend less time on character creation and more on crafting epic stories and gameplay.

+Limitless Variety: From quirky shopkeepers to formidable foes, NPC-Forge ensures no two characters are alike

+*Have fun with my program!*